arnabbhattacherjee-lab/XGBoost-Surrogate-MAXENT/README.md

 	   Comparison with
 	 experimental Hi-C

 The trained model does not require a cell-type label during prediction; the features are derived directly from the input contact matrix.

+## Relevant software:
+	Cooler
+	Cooltools
+	XGBoost
+	NumPy
+	SciPy
+	Scikit-learn
+	pyBigWig

+## Author

+Rahul Mittal, Siddhant Bhardwaj, Trisha Majumdar, and Arnab Bhattacherjee∗

+Email: arnab@jnu.ac.in

+Institution: JNU, New Delhi